aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrolbase/_index.md

 ```

 Gets the ole color of the foreground.

+**Remarks**

 Not applies to Image control.

 **Returns:**
 int